Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/04-Polyphase-Channelizer/README.md

 The following figure shows a block diagram of the polyphase channelizer.
 The following five blocks perform the required signal processing functions:

-* The Circular Buffer converts the scalar input data stream into an M-vector output format for the downstream blocks, and introduces state to manage the P/Q output oversampling.
+- The Circular Buffer converts the scalar input data stream into an M-vector output format for the downstream blocks, and introduces state to manage the P/Q output oversampling.
 Its memory depth spans the full extent of M x K samples.
 Conceptually, the circular buffer operates on a M x K array, employing a "serpentine shift" to introduce S = M x Q /   P samples to each new output block.
 The remaining M - S samples come from the state history.
-* The Polyphase Filter implements a parallel bank of M filters across the columns of the M x K circular buffer.
+- The Polyphase Filter implements a parallel bank of M filters across the columns of the M x K circular buffer.
 Each filter employs K = 8 coefficients taken from an M-phase  decomposition of the channelizer prototype filter.
 The filter produces a single vector of M output samples.
-* The Cyclic Shift Buffer removes frequency-dependent phase shifts from the downstream Inverse Discrete Fourier Transform (IDFT) outputs using a memoryless and periodically time-varying circular shift of its inputs.
+- The Cyclic Shift Buffer removes frequency-dependent phase shifts from the downstream Inverse Discrete Fourier Transform (IDFT) outputs using a memoryless and periodically time-varying circular shift of its inputs.
 A finite state machine (FSM) manages the sequence of input permutations across each input block.
 The number of states depends on the specific oversampling ratio factors P and Q and number of channels M.
-* The Inverse Fast Fourier Transform (IFFT) performs an IDFT operation on its input vector of M samples to produce a transformed vector of output samples.
+- The Inverse Fast Fourier Transform (iFFT) performs an IDFT operation on its input vector of M samples to produce a transformed vector of output samples.
 In the channelizer context, the IDFT performs a parallel bank of M frequency down-conversion operations.
 Each IDFT output represents a separate down-converted channel of bandwidth Fs / M sampled at a rate of Fs / M * P / Q samples per second.
-* The output buffer prepares the output channel samples for consumption by downstream processing.
+- The output buffer prepares the output channel samples for consumption by downstream processing.
 It is not included in this reference design.

 ![figure1](images/channelizer-block-diagram.png)

 ## MATLAB Model

 The following figure shows a system model of the polyphase channelizer built in MATLAB and encapsulated in a MATLAB app (GUI).
-This provides a comprehensive golden model of the channelizer algorithms and illustrates the relationships between the various system parameters.
+This provides a comprehensive golden model of the channelizer algorithms and shows the relationships between the various system parameters.
 The model was built to support a broader range of parameter settings than the actual Versal adaptive SoC design:

-* The model supports two different input sampling rates: Fs = 10.5 GSPS and Fs = 20.5 GSPS.
+- The model supports two different input sampling rates: Fs = 10.5 GSPS and Fs = 20.5 GSPS.
-* The number of channels M can be set to 16, 32, 64, or 128 using a dial.
+- The number of channels you can set M to 16, 32, 64, or 128 using a dial.
-* The output oversampling ratio P/Q may be set to 1/1, 2/1, 4/3, or 8/7 using the appropriate button.
+- You can set the output oversampling ratio P/Q to 1/1, 2/1, 4/3, or 8/7 using the appropriate button.
-* The number of active channels can be entered in the bottom left.
+- The number of active channels can be entered in the bottom left.
 This value must be less than the chosen value of M.

-The model may be run by pressing the "Go" button.
-When this occurs, the model generates the desired number of active channels and positions them in randomly chosen carrier locations.
+Press the "Go" button to run the model.
+When this occurs, the model generates the desired number of active channels and positions them in carrier locations chosen at random.
 Each signal is modeled as filtered Gaussian noise for simplicity.
 The model displays the impulse response of the prototype channelizer filter computed for the given system parameters in the top left plot.
-The bottom left plot shows this same filter in the frequency domain in red along with the actual signal to be extracted by the channelizer in blue.
+The bottom-left plot shows the filter in the frequency domain (red) and the signal to be extracted by the channelizer (blue).
 The top right plot shows the input spectrum to the channelizer along with the active carriers and their index labels.
 The bottom right plot shows the extracted channels at baseband in the time domain, where the blue signals are the channelizer inputs (delayed by the known group delay of the channelizer), and the red signals are the channelizer outputs.

 ![figure2](images/matlab-model.png)

 ## System Partitioning

 This section outlines the system partitioning for the polyphase channelizer.
-This involves analyzing the characteristics of its five functional blocks to identify which should be implemented in AI Engines versus PL to establish a data flow with sufficient bandwidth to support the required computations.
+This step analyzes the design’s five functional blocks to determine which to implement in AI Engines versus PL.
+It establishes a data flow with sufficient bandwidth for the required computations.

 ### Clock Rate and SSR Planning

 Channelizers today can operate at sampling rates between 10 and 20 GSPS.
-With typical AI Engine and PL clock rates of 1 GHz and 500 MHz respectively, this implies channelizers require Super Sample Rate (SSR) operation where several I/O samples are produced and consumed on clock every cycle.
+At typical clock rates—1 GHz for the AI Engine and 500 MHz for PL—channelizers require Super Sample Rate (SSR) operation.
+Several I/O samples are produced and consumed on every clock cycle.
 A feasible clocking strategy is based on the following:

-* IFFT processing employs sizes N = 2^m and hardware solutions become overly complex unless SSR = 2^n.
+- IFFT processing employs sizes N = 2^m and hardware solutions become overly complex unless SSR = 2^n.
 Here SSR = 4, 8, or 16 makes sense given M = 16 for this design.
-* Hardware design is further simplified when the input sampling rate Fs contains a factor of Q=7 matching its output oversampling factor P/Q = 8/7 because the output sampling rate is then an integral number of clock cycles.
+- Hardware design is further simplified when the input sampling rate Fs contains a factor of Q=7 matching its output oversampling factor P/Q = 8/7 because the output sampling rate is then an integral number of clock cycles.
-* AI Engine supports clock rates ranging from Fc = 1.0 GHz to 1.3 GHz depending on speed grade.
+- AI Engine supports clock rates ranging from Fc = 1.0 GHz to 1.3 GHz depending on speed grade.
 It follows SSR = Fs/Fc ranges from 10/1.3 to 20/1.0.

 A suitable clocking strategy can be identified based on these considerations.
 This tutorial targets a nominal Fs = 10 GSPS with SSR = 8 for an AI Engine nominal clock rate of Fc = 1.25 GHz.
 This performance may be met with a "-2M" speed grade device, the specific clock rates chosen as appropriate to satisfy the Q=7 divisibility requirement.